 A relationship with Dr. Weeks involves not only a commitment to offering his best medical advice and care, but equally his effort to teach patients about health care principles and disease prevention.
 In this way, patients become empowered with regards to their health.
 The word “doctor” is derived from the Latin word “ducere” which means “to lead” or “to teach”.
 Dr. Weeks considers teaching principles of health to be a fundamental aspect of health care.

 Who does Dr. Weeks treat?

-Dr. Weeks cares for people of ALL ages suffering with ALL illnesses by helping to correct imbalances of the physical (biochemical), emotional and spiritual aspects of health.
+Dr. Weeks cares for ALL people of ALL ages suffering with ALL illnesses by helping to correct imbalances of the physical (biochemical), emotional and spiritual aspects of health.
 Patients with the following illnesses seek corrective care:

 - Heart Disease

 - Multiple Sclerosis

 - PTSD and other thought and mood disorders.

 As no illness occurs in a social vacuum, Dr. Weeks offers family therapy, couples’ therapy and individual counseling whether for adults, child/adolescent and the elderly.

 Dr. Weeks loves music and thinks of health in terms of musical metaphor – playing a musical instrument.
 In order to play an instrument well (to be healthy) one needs four factors: